hantsy/building-restful-apis-with-springmvc-gitbook/swagger.md

 				</execution>
 			</executions>
 		</plugin>

+	The `convertSwagger2markup` goal will convert Swagger schema definition into asciidocs.

+2. Add `asciidoctor-maven-plugin` into `pom.xml` file.

 		<!-- Run the generated asciidoc through Asciidoctor to generate
 		other documentation types, such as PDFs or HTML5 -->
 		<plugin>